 I love Italian food.
-Ever since my first exposure to it way back when I was a small child spending the summer holidays with my family in a friend’s apartment in Southern Italy.
-We stayed in Pontecagnano, a small industrial town on the coast, almost as far South as you could get without being in Sicily.
+Ever since my first exposure to it way back when I was a small child spending the summer holidays with my family in a friend’s apartment in South Eastern Italy.
+We stayed in Pontecagnano, a small industrial town on the coast, inbetween Salerno and Battipaglia.
 The main industry seemed to be a tomato canning plant just outside town or at least it was, until it got blown up.
 We awoke to an entire town covered in tomatoes and tomato residue.
 Everything was tinged a watery pink for days and for weeks afterwards dented tins of San Marzano tomatoes would wash up on the beaches.
 Everyone said they didn’t know why the explosion had occurred, but the speculation of it being the work of La Famiglia was rife.

 We made friends easily, helped by my Dad speaking Italian like a native and his pretending to be a long lost son of the area so our car didn’t get vandalised.
 You did not leave on the GB sticker.
 One year we forgot, on our first night, and came down to a car made toothless by broken windows.